stockle/Neural_Network_H2S/README.md

 0,0,1,1
 0,0,1,1
 1,1,0,0
+...
 ```

 Rows indicate a set of valid data.
 Columns indicate what that data is.
 Label your data with succinct names that allow users to identify what that data is.
+For all of your datasets there should be at least 300 training examples.

 # ex00 - 101010